LLotme/vscode-docker/Tasks.md

 | `inspectMode` | Optional.
 Whether debugging should break immediately upon application start. |
 | `inspectPort` | Optional.
 The port on which debugging should occur. |
 | `package` | *Required.
 The path to the `package.json` file associated with the `docker-run` task. |

+*Note: Required properties may be automatically inferred based on the option for `platform`.